gjeunen/tombRaider/README.md

 # *tombRaider* - an algorithm to identify artefacts from metabarcoding data

+## 0. To-Do list

+Below is a list of items and functions that will be added to *tombRaider* in the near-future:

+1. Provide users the option to merge or remove the artefacts.
+Currently, *tombRaider* automatically merges artefacts with "real" biological sequences.
+2. Allow for an optional input document that contains an alignment of the sequences.
+If this is provided, *tombRaider* will parse this and use the similarity score from this document.
+This should speed up the code significantly, as the alignment does not need to be created by *tombRaider*.
+3. Use file recognition for the different taxonomy formats, thereby reducing potential mishaps with users specifying the wrong document format, as well as shortening the help information.
+4. Add functionality to search for stop codons in protein-coding genes.
+Users will need to specify the ORF within the amplicon, so that *tombRaider* nows how to interpret the results.
+Probably only useful for COI?

 ## 1. Introduction

 Thank you for using *tombRaider*, an algorithm capable of identifying and removing artefact sequences from metabarcoding data sets.